arcjet/arcjet/README.md

 Arcjet is written in TypeScript so as to keep the project approachable to traditional web developers, instead of keeping the technology behind the locked doors of a class of benevolent techno-priests where only they are able to decipher and maintain the code for their users.

 Arcjet doesn't use a centralized blockchain, in order to help provide for the scale desired.
-Minichains of records are created for each Owner Record.
-All data has an owner with a key, and that owner is expected to pay for that data.
-Users trusted by a site can have their data paid for on behalf of a Site Owner, if that Site Owner adopts Owner records associated with their owner parent record.
+Records are created on the frontend and signed with a user's secret key.
+All data has an owner with a key, and that owner is expected to pay for that data unless associated with a site in its metadata, at which point, a site is expected to pay for that record.
+If neither a site nor a user pays for a record, it is expired after one billing period.

 The Arcjet network means to solve a few problems in adversarial networks.
 However, there still exists a few problems with this approach, and this is the best we've been able to come up with so far.
 It's important and good to acknowledge the weaknesses of all solutions, including this one.
 Arcjet is meant to solve a few security problems with the techniques used, but there are still possible vulnerabilities that will be important to solve.